 Course

-Numbe er Course Hour \mathbf{s}
+per Course Hours

-1012 Introduction to the Liberal Arts 2
+1012 Introduction to the Liberal Arts

 1022 Concepts of Wellness

-1023 The Contemporary World 3
+1023 The Contemporary World

 1033 Mathematics for the Liberal Arts

 1043 Composition I

 1053 Composition II

 1113 Survey of the Bible

 1123 Interpreting the Bible

 2113 American Civilization

-2213 Western Civilization
+2213 Western Civilization 3

 2314 Physical Science

 2324 Life Science 4

-Letter s Menu: Choose one of the following two 3
+Lette ers Menu: Choose one of the following two 3

 2123 American Letters

 2223 Western Letters

-Sopho more Menu: Choose one of the following three 3
+Sopho omore Menu: Choose one of the following three ეე

 $24\bar{1}3$ Intellectual Traditions

 2433 Personal Finance

 2443 Social Science Survey

-Fine A arts Menu: Choose two of the following three 1 6
+Fine A Arts Menu: Choose two of the following three 1 6

-Art
+3113 Art

 3123 Music

 3133 Theatre

 4001 SENIOR SEMINAR 1

 Foreign Language 6

-Total 5
+Total 55

 Entering freshmen must enroll in Introduction to the Liberal Arts within their first two semesters at Ouachita, and until they have successfully completed the course, they must continue to enroll in it each semester thereafter.
 This requirement is waived for transfer students who enter Ouachita with more than 29 hours of credit.
-All students must complete Composition I and II (or approved course substitutions) within their first four semesters at Ouachita or must remain enrolled in the sequence thereafter until they have successful completed both courses.
+All students must complete Composition I and II (or approved course substitutions) within their first four semesters at Ouachita or must remain enrolled in the sequence thereafter until they have successfully completed both courses.